florian-beetz/bachelor-thesis/thesis.md

 modules and providing support for the flags `--add-exports` and `--add-opens` as described in [@sec:j9_mig].
-However, chainsaw does not support building projects consisting of multiple modules.
+However, chainsaw does not support building projects consisting of multiple modules, because it fails to generate the correct build order.
+Multiple projects are built in arbitrary order, so that in some cases dependencies can not be found.
 This issue is reported to the maintainer of the project^[[https://github.com/zyxist/chainsaw/issues/34](https://github.com/zyxist/chainsaw/issues/34)], but is unresolved as of writing.

 This issue can be resolved by applying a workaround as shown in [@lst:cs_workaround].